 I haven’t been keeping up with posting to my blogs, primarily because I have “shiny new thing” syndrome.
-Which simply means that I have other projects that divert my attention from this (and other things), and for that I must apologize.
+This simply means that I have other projects that divert my attention from this (and other things), and for that, I must apologize.

 Truth be told, I have to tell you that I was experiencing some temporary disillusionment with blogging.